5th March 2018

 “We wanted to create a highly creative agency where we were judged on our results, as opposed to just trying to get as many ads and commercials as we could,” Stephen explains.

 At first, the agency was run from the couple’s spare bedroom, where Stephen and Julie shared a single Mac computer.
-From here, the agency relocated to offices in Gateshead before moving to one of Newcastle’s most aesthetically pleasing streets, Jesmond Road West, where two characterful Georgian terrace houses have been converted to accommodate Drummond Central’s growing team.
+From there, the agency relocated to offices in Gateshead before moving to one of Newcastle’s most aesthetically pleasing streets, Jesmond Road West, where two characterful Georgian terrace houses have been converted to accommodate Drummond Central’s growing team.

-Stephen reveals that they initially named their agency Long Hot Summer (after the Style Council song) but changed to Drummond Central after a shared email address led people to assume it was their brand.
+Stephen reveals that they initially named their agency Long Hot Summer (after the Style Council song) but changed to Drummond Central after a shared email address led people to assume this was their brand.

 But as Julie explains, the rename has proved an important element for the company going forward.